 Michael Robinson Chávez became seduced by photography after a friend gave him a camera before a three-month trip to Peru in 1988.
-A native Californian and half Peruvian, Michael is currently on his second tour as a staff photographer at The Washington Post.
+He then completed his studies at San Francisco State University, graduating in 1994.
+A native Californian and half Peruvian, Robinson Chávez is currently on his second tour as a staff photographer at The Washington Post.
 Prior to that, he worked for The Los Angeles Times, The Boston Globe and the Associated Press.
-He has covered assignments in over 60 countries including the historic drought in California, tsunamis in Indonesia and Chile, the Egyptian revolution, life in India and Brazil’s slums, gold mining in Peru, the 2006 Hezbollah/Israeli war and the US led invasion and occupation of Iraq.
+He has covered assignments in over 70 countries including autocracy in Eastern Europe, violence in Mexico, the historic drought in California, tsunamis in Indonesia and Chile, the Egyptian revolution, life in India and Brazil’s slums, gold mining in Peru, the 2006 Hezbollah/Israeli war and the US led invasion and occupation of Iraq.

 In addition, he teaches and lectures at workshops and photo festivals throughout the world.